EmpressEducation/empress-educators/docs/style/language-and-grammar/spelling.md

 When in doubt about the spelling of a word, first see the [word list](https://developers.google.com/style/wordlist); if it's not covered there, then see [Merriam-Webster's Collegiate Dictionary, Eleventh Edition](http://www.merriam-webster.com/).
 (Abbreviated as "MW11.")

-Spellings that are nonstandard in the US (and thus shouldn't be used in Google-related documentation) are marked in MW11 as "chiefly British."
+Spellings that are nonstandard in the US (and thus shouldn't be used in Empress-related eLearning) are marked in MW11 as "chiefly British."

 A contrived example: